-7 Resource consequences

-7.1 There are no direct staffing consequences arising from this report.

-8 Legal consequences

-- 8.1 Regulation 6 of The Accounts and Audit (England) Regulations 2015 requires that:- - 6.-(1) A relevant authority must, each financial year- - (a) conduct a review of the effectiveness of the system of internal control required by regulation 3; and

-- (b) prepare an annual governance statement; - (2) If the relevant authority referred to in paragraph (1) is a Category 1 authority, following the review, it must- - (a) consider the findings of the review required by paragraph (1)(a)- - (i) by a committee; or - (ii) by members of the authority meeting as a whole; and - (b) approve the annual governance statement prepared in accordance with paragraph (1)(b) by resolution of- - (i) a committee; or - (ii) members of the authority meeting as a whole. - 8.2 In 2016 CIPFA/SOLACE published a revised framework for Corporate Governance: "Delivering Good Governance in Local Government Framework".
+7 Resource consequences 7.1 There are no direct staffing consequences arising from this report.
+8 Legal consequences 8.1 Regulation 6 of The Accounts and Audit (England) Regulations 2015 requires that:- 6.-(1) A relevant authority must, each financial year- (a) conduct a review of the effectiveness of the system of internal control required by regulation 3; and(b) prepare an annual governance statement; (2) If the relevant authority referred to in paragraph (1) is a Category 1 authority, following the review, it must- - (a) consider the findings of the review required by paragraph (1)(a)- - (i) by a committee; or - (ii) by members of the authority meeting as a whole; and - (b) approve the annual governance statement prepared in accordance with paragraph (1)(b) by resolution of- - (i) a committee; or - (ii) members of the authority meeting as a whole. - 8.2 In 2016 CIPFA/SOLACE published a revised framework for Corporate Governance: "Delivering Good Governance in Local Government Framework".
 This framework provides a useful and practical update and follows seven core principles of good governance.
 The Framework urges local authorities to review and report on the effectiveness of the governance arrangements.

-9 Risk assessment

-9.1 There are no risks associated with this report.

-10 Procurement implications

-10.1 There are no procurement implications from this report.

-11. Equalities and Human Rights implications / Public Sector Equality Duty

-11.1 This report has no effect on equalities and Human Rights.
+9 Risk assessment 9.1 There are no risks associated with this report.
+10 Procurement implications 10.1 There are no procurement implications from this report.
+11. Equalities and Human Rights implications / Public Sector Equality Duty 11.1 This report has no effect on equalities and Human Rights.
+12 Environmental implications 12.1 This report has no effect on the environment.
+13 Other considerations 13.1 This report has no effect on GDPR/Data Protection, or Crime & Disorder.